davidjosearaujo/davidjosearaujo/README.md

-# Welcome ! :wave:
+# Welcome! :wave:

 ### :sunglasses: Who am I
 I'm a Computer Science student, with an interest in mobile application development and cybersecurity.
 As a volunteer firefighter, one of my favorite pass times is looking for ways to combine two of my passions, technology and emergency services.
-I also like to read, and generaly interested in politics.
+I also like to read, and generally interested in politics.

 ### :relaxed: My stats
 ![](https://komarev.com/ghpvc/?username=DavidAraujo98)